digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/introduction/index.md

       + It produces an image
       + The result is readable and recognizable [Kosara (2007)](http://kosara.net/papers/2007/Kosara_IV_2007.pdf)

-      note:
+    notes: |
       Hard to define exactly visualization is.
 You'll know it when you see it